stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ### end result

-You don't need to micro-manage, rely on retrospective reporting or integrate 10 different systems - the work, alignment and productivity flows naturally - in 1 simple app.
+You don't need to micro-manage, rely on retrospective reporting or integrate 10 different systems - the work, alignment and productivity flows naturally - in one simple app.

-1 simple app to run the company.
+One simple app to run the company.

 To learn more visit [https://stratappsaas.com/strategy-execution/](https://stratappsaas.com/strategy-execution/ "https://stratappsaas.com/strategy-execution/").